remotion-dev/remotion/packages/docs/docs/cloudrun/getservices.md

 ### `compatibleOnly`

-If `true`, only services that match the version of the current Remotion Cloudrun package are returned.
+If `true`, only services that match the version of the current Remotion Cloud run package are returned.
 If `false`, all Remotion services are returned.

 ## Return value